WSEAS CONFERENCES. WSEAS, Unifying the Science

 DOWNLOAD FULL PDF

-Authors: Elena Doicaru, Mircea Bodea and Claudius Dan
+Authors: Elena Doicaru, Mircea Bodea, Claudius Dan

 Abstract: In this paper are presented two current mode techniques for low-voltage, continuous-time, analogue filter implementation.
 The first presented technique is adequate for very low power application and is based on a translinear approach.
 The second presented technique is adequate for high frequency application.
 In the paper, firstly, the state-space description and the used synthesis techniques of current-mode filters are presented.
 Then the two different current-mode integrators are presented and analyzed.
 Finally, as a test vehicle for the proposed techniques, two low voltage, third order, continuous-time filters, for low power applications structure implementation are described and analyzed.